jkuy223/BSE-Smart-Mirror_Template_Portfolio/index.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/4OVFgq1mOQk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-   For my second milestone I have added more modules that do actions like connect people to my wifi or ask trivia questions.
+  - For my second milestone I have added more modules that do actions like connect people to my wifi or ask trivia questions.
   - I also setup the correct time and weather from the base template.
   -The third party module integration was diffucult as I had trouble with the code and certain modules.
 I got through this by refering   to the base code at all times to make sure I wasn't messing up the main code.
   - The third party modules got easier to integrate the more I added as the process is usally the same.
-  -I now have to just add on the actual mirror on the display and make sure the smart part of the mirror is visable through the mirror.
+  - I now have to just add on the actual mirror on the display and make sure the smart part of the mirror is visable through the mirror.

   # First Milestone

   <iframe width="560" height="315" src="https://www.youtube.com/embed/e35GBWoYg5E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-   For my first milestone I set up my magic mirror software and the display with the Raspberry pi
+  - For my first milestone I set up my magic mirror software and the display with the Raspberry pi
   - Initially I was confused with where to start but once I figured that out everything went pretty smooth
   - I set up the code for the magic mirror following the guide on Magic Mirror builders for raspberry pie and connected my display to    my raspberry pi so I could actually see the magic mirror base template
   - After this I still have to add more modules and actually set up the pyschical mirror on the display.